CogentRoleplayCommunity/FogentRoleplay/src/Magic/Spells/Novice/Iggilywiggly'sAcidicEruption.md

 # Iggilywiggly's Acidic Eruption

 A acid wave emanates from you in a 30 foot long, 5 foot wide area.
-Each creature hit must succed a acrobatic check of be covered in acid for the duration or until it take a turn to scrape off on itself or another creature.
+Each creature hit must succeed a acrobatic check of be covered in acid for the duration or until it take a turn to scrape off on itself or another creature.
 A creature takes a minor injury from acid at the start of each of its turns.

 ## Info

 Range: Medium

-Engaeable Opponents: Focused
+Engageable Opponents: Focused

 Magic Resource Required: 1